 - review and adjustment of RAG rated scores if service user and carer circumstances alter.

 Face to face visits should be kept to a minimum and only take place once all other options have been considered.
 Any visits should be based on the risk to the individual and should give due consideration to the protection of staff.
-The below Face to Face Visit Guidance should support decision making and be considered in conjunction with the full advice detailed in the embedded document.
+The Face to Face Visit Guidance (LCC Intranet) should support decision making and be considered in conjunction with the full advice detailed in the embedded document.

 Should a face to face visit be needed, ensure the flowchart in Appendix A of the guidance is followed to determine whether Personal Protective Equipment (PPE) will be needed.
 The home visit checklist should be completed in Mosaic by the practitioner and authorised by their line manager before any visit is undertaken.

 Please see Checking the effectiveness of support arrangements in Adult Care Procedures.